-During the 35th Fiscal Period, DOI concluded a purchase agreement to acquire S-GATE FIT Nihonbashi Bakurocho.
-The agreement constitutes a forward commitment in which the scheduled property delivery date is to be March 29, 2024, or a date separately agreed upon by the Sellers and DOI by the same date.
+During the previous fiscal period (35th Fiscal Period), DOI concluded a purchase agreement to acquire S-GATE FIT Nihonbashi Bakurocho.
+(Planned acquisition price: 6,300 million yen) The agreement constitutes a forward commitment in which the scheduled property delivery date is to be March 29, 2024, or a date separately agreed upon by the Sellers and DOI by the same date.
+With regard to the property, a real estate appraisal report by Japan Real Estate Institute with November 30, 2023, as the appraisal date has been obtained, and the appraisal value as of the date is 6,860 million yen.